KaiTech Plumbing and Heating Ltd.

 • Spark Plugs: Freezing temperatures can lead to misfires, especially with older or worn-out spark plugs.

-Quality Garage Heater Installations
+Quality Garage Heater Installation In Airdrie & Calgary

 If you are considering a garage heater but still are not sure on what garage heater is best suited for your needs - contact us today!
 We will connect you with a garage heating expert who can answer any of your questions, schedule an on-site visit if needed, and inform you of the costs, permits, and work involved when installing a new gas-powered garage heater.